Utah Courts

 (5)(B)(v) a member selected by the Director.

-(6) Conflicts of interest and disqualification of guardian ad litem.
+(6) Conflicts of interest and disqualification of GAL.

-(6)(A) In cases where a guardian ad litem has a conflict of interest, the guardian ad litem shall declare the conflict and request that the court appoint a conflict guardian ad litem in the matter.
-Any party who perceives a conflict of interest may file a motion with the court setting forth the nature of the conflict and a request that the guardian ad litem be disqualified from further service in that case.
-Upon a finding that a conflict of interest exists, the court shall relieve the guardian ad litem from further duties in that case and appoint a conflict guardian ad litem.
+(6)(A) In cases where a GAL has a conflict of interest, the GAL will declare the conflict and request that the court appoint a conflict GAL in the matter.
+Any party who perceives a conflict of interest may file a motion with the court setting forth the nature of the conflict and a request that the GAL be disqualified from further service in that case.
+Upon a finding that a conflict of interest exists, the court will relieve the GAL from further duties in that case and appoint a conflict GAL.

-(6)(B) The Administrative Office of the Courts may contract with attorneys to provide conflict guardian ad litem services.
+(6)(B) The Administrative Office may contract with attorneys to provide conflict GAL services.

-(6)(C) If the conflict guardian ad litem is arranged on a case-by-case basis, the Court shall use the order form approved by the Council.
-The Order shall include a list of the duties of a guardian ad litem.
-The court shall distribute the Order as follows: original to the case file and one copy each to: the appointed conflict guardian ad litem, the guardian ad litem, all parties of record, the parents, guardians or custodians of the child(ren), the court executive and the Director.
+(6)(C) If the conflict GAL is arranged on a case-by-case basis, the court will use the order form approved by the Council.
+The order will include a list of the duties of a GAL.
+The court will file the original order in the case and will distribute one copy each to: the appointed conflict GAL; the GAL; all parties of record; the parents, guardians or custodians of the child(ren); the Court Executive; and the Director.

-(6)(D) A conflict guardian ad litem’s compensation shall not exceed $50 per hour or $1000 per case in any twelve month period, whichever is less.
-Under extraordinary circumstances, the Director may extend the payment limit upon request from the conflict guardian ad litem.
-The request shall include justification showing that the case required work of much greater complexity than, or time far in excess of, that required in most guardian ad litem assignments.
-Incidental expenses incurred in the case shall be included within the limit.
-If a case is appealed, the limit shall be extended by an additional $400.
+(6)(D) A conflict GAL’s compensation will not exceed $100 per hour or $3,000 per case in any twelve-month period, whichever is less.
+The per case compensation limit includes incidental expenses incurred in the case.
+Under extraordinary circumstances, the Director may increase the compensation limit upon request from the conflict GAL.
+The request will include justification showing that the case required work of much greater complexity than, or time far in excess of, that required in most GAL assignments.
+If a case is appealed, compensation will be as set forth above.

-(7)(A) The Director shall develop a strong volunteer component to the guardian ad litem program and provide support for volunteer solicitation, screening and training.
-Staff and volunteers shall have the responsibilities established by the Utah Code.
+(7)(A) The Director will develop a strong volunteer component to the GAL program and provide support for volunteer solicitation, screening, and training.
+Staff and volunteers will have the responsibilities established in the Utah Code.

-(7)(B) Training for staff and volunteers shall be conducted under the supervision of the attorney guardian ad litem with administrative support provided by the Director.
-Staff and volunteers shall receive training in the areas of child abuse, child psychology, juvenile and district court procedures and local child welfare agency procedures.
-Staff and volunteers shall be trained in the guidelines established by the National Court Appointed Special Advocate Association.
+(7)(B) Training for staff and volunteers will be conducted under the supervision of the attorney GAL with administrative support provided by the Director.
+Staff and volunteers will receive training in the areas of child abuse, child psychology, juvenile and district court procedures, and local child welfare agency procedures.
+Staff and volunteers will be trained in the guidelines established by the National Court Appointed Special Advocate Association.

-(8)(B)(i) show membership in good standing in the Utah State Bar;
+(8)(B)(i) be a member in good standing in the Utah State Bar;

-(8)(B)(iii) provide a DCFS Child Abuse Data Base report (and like information from any state in which the applicant has resided as an adult);
+(8)(B)(iii) provide a Utah Division of Child and Family Services child abuse database report and similar information from any state in which the applicant has resided as an adult;

 (8)(B)(iv) provide a certificate of completion for any initial or additional necessary training requirements established by the Director;